 Additionally, when companies use NPS to measure customer satisfaction across different channels, departments, or transactions, the results can be misleading.

-For example, just because a customer rates a customer support session with a high NPS doesn’t mean that they’re satisfied with the overall customer experience and willing to recommend a company or product.
+For example, a customer rates a support session with high NPS, but that doesn’t mean much.
+It doesn’t clarify if they’re satisfied with the overall customer experience and willing to recommend a company or product.

 There’s also the issue of the distribution of answer scores in NPS, with no distinction being made between customers with scores of 0 and 6, even though there might be substantial differences between the two.